nawabahmadreshi/documentation/pages/features/referral-programs.md

 - You need to [integrate the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide) into your app.
 - You should [identify your users]({{base.url}}/getting-started/setting-identities) on both log in and log out.
-- Your users should be able to [create links]({{base.url}}/getting-started/creating-links-in-apps) so we can track referred-referring relationships.
+- Your users should be able to [create links in your app]({{base.url}}/getting-started/creating-links/apps) so we can track referred-referring relationships.

 {% endprerequisite %}